8 Foods That May Reduce Your Risk of Stroke

-It’s a worthwhile effort that helps you not only avoid suffering from this disease – it also gives you a better quality of life.
+Not only will it help you avoid this life-threatening health issue, it will also improve your quality of life.
 So why not start adding these key foods to your diet today?
-Pay attention to what they are!
+Read on and find out what they are!

-You might think that the age group that’s most likely to suffer from a stroke is those people between 55 and 70 years old.
+You might think that the age group that’s most at risk of stroke is anyone between 55 and70 years old.
 That’s false.
-Unfortunately, strokes can occur in younger people just as easily as those who are older.
+Unfortunately, strokes can happen to younger people just as easily as they can to older people.

-There is occasionally a genetic or hereditary aspect that shouldn’t be overlooked, but a poor diet and a life filled with stress and anxiety will increase your risk of a stroke.
-That’s why it pays to eat the right things to reduce your risk and enjoy a better quality of life.
+There’s occasionally a genetic or hereditary component, but a poor diet and a life filled with stress and anxiety can greatly increase your risk of stroke.
+This is why it’s absolutely worth it to eat well.
+It will reduce your risk and improve your quality of life.

-Let’s find out what foods you should eat every day.
+Let’s take a look at what foods you should be eating every day.

 2. Brussels sprouts

-Brussels sprouts are rich in potassium and folate, essential nutrients to prevent the buildup of cholesterol in the arteries and eliminate toxins from your body through the urine.
+Brussels sprouts are rich in potassium and folate, essential nutrients for preventing cholesterol buildup in the arteries and eliminating toxins from your body through urine.

-Tomatoes are a natural source of antioxidants like lycopene, which is known to help prevent strokes thanks to their ability to reduce blood pressure and improve circulation.
-It’s all related to a substance known as homocysteine, which is associated with a higher risk for suffering a stroke.
+Tomatoes are a natural source of antioxidants like lycopene, which is known to help reduce your risk of stroke thanks to its ability to control blood pressure and improve circulation.
+This is all due to a substance called homocysteine, which has a link with a higher risk of stroke.

 6. Melons and watermelon

 Both of these fruits have a very high water content and are rich in minerals and antioxidants.
-They’re low in sodium, making them perfect for reducing cholesterol levels and avoiding atherosclerosis.
-Be sure you try to incorporate a bowl of watermelon or cantaloupe every day.
+They’re also low in sodium, making them perfect for reducing cholesterol levels and avoiding atherosclerosis.
+Try to have a bowl of melon or canteloupe every day.

 7. Green tea

-When eaten for breakfast, oatmeal can help reduce blood sugar levels and keep the bad cholesterol, or LDL, at bay.
-Don’t forget that oats are also excellent for reducing stress and giving your brain critical nutrients like zinc and iron.
-Why not start off your day with a bowl of oatmeal?
+Oatmeal can help reduce blood sugar levels and keep bad cholesterol (LDL) at bay.
+Don’t forget that oats are also great for reducing stress and giving your brain critical nutrients like zinc and iron.
+So, why not start off your day with a bowl of oatmeal?